PedroPostiga/FEUP-LDTS-project/docs/README.md

 The game needed a flexible way to create different types of arenas with specific enemy configurations.
 Hard-coding arena creation would make it difficult to create different arena variations or extend the game with new arena types.
 ### The Pattern
 The factory pattern is a solution for those problems.
-With a single instance of the factory class, it become possible to create the objects we desire with predefined parameters without needing to type it repeatedly.
+With a single instance of the factory class, it becomes possible to create the objects we desire with predefined parameters without needing to type it repeatedly.
 Also, if we didn't want to change the code (obeying the open-closed solid principle) we could just create another method for the class applying this design without needing to change the code.